 And what has any of this got to do with egg-fried rice?
 Admittedly, not much, apart from the fact that egg-fried rice was the only thing I managed to pull together before I collapsed into my bed for a few days.
 Top with a fried egg and serve drizzled with soy sauce.

-1. Add 1 tsp of sesame oil to one small frying pan and 1 tsp of sesame oil to one large frying pan.
-Put the large frying pan on a medium heat and allow the oil to warm up.
+1. Prepare a large frying and a small frying pan by adding 1 tsp of sesame oil to each.
+Put the large frying pan on a medium to high heat and allow the oil to warm.
 Meanwhile chop the spring onions, garlic and grate the ginger.
 Add these to the pan and cook for a few minutes until they start to soften.

 2. Add the beaten egg and allow to cook for 30 seconds before using a spoon to break up the egg.
 Add the chopped greens and the frozen peas along with a dash of water to help them steam.
 Allow to cook for another couple of minutes.